 After your final appointment you can expect the following from the Global Patient Services team:

-- Arrange for you to meet with a Financial Counselor at which time we will determine the status of your account.
+- Arrange for you to meet with a Patient Financial Advocate at which time we will determine the status of your account.

 - Start the scheduling process for any necessary return visits.